verrazzano/verrazzano/examples/multicluster/hello-helidon/README.md

-# Multi-Cluster Hello World Helidon
+# Multicluster Hello World Helidon

 The Hello World Helidon example is a Helidon-based service that returns a "hello world" response when invoked.
 The example application is specified using Open Application Model (OAM) component and application configuration YAML files, and then deployed by applying those files.
-This example shows how to deploy the Hello World Helidon application in a multi-cluster environment.
+This example shows how to deploy the Hello World Helidon application in a multicluster environment.

 ## Prerequisites

-Follow the [multi-cluster installation instructions](../README.md/#multi-cluster-installation) to configure an admin cluster and one managed cluster.
+Follow the [multicluster installation instructions](../README.md/#multicluster-installation) to configure an admin cluster and one managed cluster.

 Follow the [register managed cluster](../README.md/#register-managed-cluster) to register the managed cluster.

-The Hello World Helidon application deployment artifacts are contained in the Verrazzano project located at `<VERRAZZANO_HOME>/examples/multi-cluster/hello-helidon`, where `<VERRAZZANO_HOME>` is the root of the Verrazzano project.
+The Hello World Helidon application deployment artifacts are contained in the Verrazzano project located at `<VERRAZZANO_HOME>/examples/multicluster/hello-helidon`, where `<VERRAZZANO_HOME>` is the root of the Verrazzano project.

-**NOTE:** All files and paths in this document are relative to `<VERRAZZANO_HOME>/examples/multi-cluster/hello-helidon`.
+**NOTE:** All files and paths in this document are relative to `<VERRAZZANO_HOME>/examples/multicluster/hello-helidon`.

 ## Create the Application Namespace